caravagnalab/rRACES-examples/build_cohorts/README.md

 ## Run sarek
 ### Sarek Config
 An example Sarek config file is provided in this directory, but some variables need to be updated as they are related to local paths.

+**TO DO**

 ### Mapping
 As described previously, the `sarek` directory will store both `.csv` and `.sh` files for running Sarek steps.